All Episodes

 There's nothing about him that anybody wanted to listen to.

-And you couldn't really interview him or question because you were infringing on his quote unquote equal time.
+And you couldn't really interview him or question because you were infringing on his quote-unquote equal time.

-So I tried to make it as entertaining as possible and have a nice ongoing conversation with the guy, but it's when when you bring in people that don't know what they're doing, and you turn over your program to them, you can I can just see people pushing buttons out there, changing stations.
+But when you bring in people that don't know what they're doing and you turn over your program to them, I can just see people pushing buttons out there, changing stations.

 They had to do it.